lauracout/rocketchat.github.io/_posts/2018/08/2018-08-15-marketplace-vision-post.md

 Access to apps will be enabled by becoming an admin on a Rocket.Chat server or by creating a developer account directly on Marketplace.
 Upload of apps to the store will be done by distribution from a central Marketplace server.
-Marketplace will be available at www.rocket.chat/apps and we plan to eventually have a dedicated apps.rocket.cha url.
+Marketplace will be available at rocket.chat/marketplace and we plan to eventually have a dedicated apps.rocket.chat url.

 **How will the RC marketplace compare to competitors’ similar iterations?**